christopherwilches/Autonomous-Trading-System/docs/11_limitations_and_future.md

 Even with assistive tools, development remained slow and difficult due to lack of proper training.
 Debugging across Excel, Python, SQLite, and multi-threaded execution required manual iteration, testing, and long-run validation.

+Assistive tools accelerated learning and iteration, but did not replace learning or testing; all core logic was implemented, tested, and revised by hand.

 ---